 7 August 2014

-With that little piece of drama out of the way… oh and the story I wasn’t going to tell about me almost side swiping a poor guy in the lane next to me when we drove into the city: driving tip from the nervous driver…always, always check your blind spot.
-When it happened I said to Brendan, “crap!!!
-Whose fault was that?”
-He just looked at me with raised eyebrows and said “well it wasn’t his!”.
+With that little piece of drama out of the way… oh and the story I wasn’t going to tell about me almost side swiping a poor guy in the lane next to me when we drove into the city: driving tip for the beginner…always, always check your blind spot.
+When it happened I said to Brendan, crap!Whose fault was that?
+He just looked at me with raised eyebrows and said — well it wasn’t his.

 All things considered including my bad driving, this second treatment went well.
 Halfway through, the magnesium did make Brendan feel ill again though, so they stopped it before it could cause a reaction.